dnelson86/arepo/documentation/source/parameterfile.md

 **OmegaBaryon**

-  Gives the baryon density in units of the critical densty at z=0 for cosmological simulations.
+  Gives the baryon density in units of the critical density at z=0 for cosmological simulations.
 Relevant for comoving integration, halo/subhalo finder and star formation model.

 -----